gajus/react-css-modules/README.md

 ## Multiple CSS Classes

-CSS modules promote composition pattern, i.e. every CSS class thats is used in a component should define all properties required to describe the element, e.g.
+CSS modules promote composition pattern, i.e. every CSS class that is used in a component should define all properties required to describe the element, e.g.

 ```css
 .button {